Josh Bell Preview, Player Props: Marlins vs. Dodgers

 Josh Bell At The Plate

-- In 38.7% of his games this season, Bell has had at least one RBI.
-He's picked up more than one in 9.9% and driven in three or more of his team's runs in two contests.
+- Bell has driven home a run in 43 games this year (38.4%), including more than one RBI in 9.8% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in 29 of 111 games this season, and more than once 6 times.
+- He has scored in 26.8% of his games this year, with two or more runs scored in 5.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.